BrunoSaPa/web-dev-final-project/dev_log.md

 19 oct (BRUNO)
 Initialized the project reestructuring the folders and created the new server so the endpoint / returns the index.ejs file.

+19 Oct (Mateo)
+change all the files to a EJS format to use them as a template

+20 Oct (Mateo)
+Connect the server to the API's to have the infromation to fill the tamplates